andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

-print(x is y)       # checking if x and y point to the same object -> True print(x, y)         # printing the values of x and y -> 1 1 y = y + 1           # creating a new object with the value of x + 1 and assigning it to y y = y - 1           # creating a new object with the value of y - 1 and assigning it to y
+print(x is y)       # checking if x and y point to the same object -> True print(x, y)         # printing the values of x and y -> 1 1 y = y + 1           # creating a new object with the value of x + 1 and assigning it to y print(id(x), id(y)) # printing the memory address of x and y -> 140735731917608 140735731917640
-                    # now, x and y have the same value, but they point to different objects
-print(id(x), id(y)) # printing the memory address of x and y -> 140735731917608 140735731917640
 print(x is y)       # checking if x and y point to the same object -> False print(x, y)         # printing the values of x and y -> 1 1